TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

 **JURISDICTION AND GOVERNING LAW**

-The Privacy Policy and Terms of Use are managed from our offices in the State of Indiana, United States of America.
-Although this site can be accessed from other locations, by accessing this Site you agree that these Terms of Use shall be governed by and construed in accordance with the laws of the State of Indiana, without giving effect to its conflicts of law principles.
-By using the Sites you irrevocably consent to personal jurisdiction in the City and State of Indianapolis, Indiana, for any dispute arising hereunder.
+By accessing this Site and/or using our Services, you agree that these Terms of Use shall be governed by and construed in accordance with the laws of the State of Indiana, without giving effect to its conflicts of law principles.
 No software from this Site may be downloaded, exported or re-exported in violation of any law including, without limitation, to countries that are subject to U.S. export restrictions.

 **DISPUTES AND ARBITRATION AGREEMENT**

-Any dispute or claim relating in any way to products or services sold or distributed through the Site, or relating in any way to your use of the Site (including without limitation claims relating to the breach of the Terms of Use, Privacy Policy or the unauthorized disclosure of personally identifiable information) will be resolved by binding arbitration, rather than in court, except that you may assert claims in small claims court if your claims qualify.
+Any dispute or claim relating in any way to the Services, including products or services sold or distributed through our websites and catalogs, any dealings with us and our customer service agents, any representations made by us, and/or your use of our websites (including without limitation claims relating to the Terms of Use, Privacy Policy or the unauthorized disclosure of personally identifiable information) will be resolved by binding arbitration, rather than in court, except that you may assert individual claims in small claims court if your claims qualify and so long as the matter remains in such court and advances only on an individual basis.
+This includes any dispute or claim you assert against our subsidiaries, affiliates and assigns.
+This also includes any dispute or claim that arose before you accepted these revised Terms of Use.

 Unless you proceed with a small claims action, the Federal Arbitration Act and federal arbitration law will apply.
 There is no judge or jury in arbitration, and court review of an arbitration award is limited.
 However, an arbitrator can award on an individual basis the same damages and relief as a court (including injunctive and declaratory relief or statutory damages), and must follow the terms of these Terms of Use as a court would.

-If for any reason a claim proceeds in court rather than in arbitration YOU HEREBY WAIVE ANY RIGHT TO A JURY TRIAL.
+WE EACH AGREE THAT ANY DISPUTE RESOLUTION PROCEEDINGS WILL BE CONDUCTED ONLY ON AN INDIVIDUAL BASIS AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS, CONSOLIDATED OR REPRESENTATIVE ACTION.
+Unless we both agree otherwise, the arbitrator may not consolidate more than one person's claims with your claims, and may not otherwise preside over any form of a representative, consolidated or class proceeding.
+If the requirements of this paragraph are found to be unenforceable, then the entirety of this arbitration provision shall be null and void except for the waiver of any right to a jury trial described below.
+Without limiting the foregoing, if for any reason a claim proceeds in court rather than in arbitration, WE EACH HEREBY WAIVE ANY RIGHT TO A JURY TRIAL.
 We also both agree that either of us may bring suit in court to enjoin infringement or other misuse of intellectual property rights.

-ANY DISPUTE RESOLUTION PROCEEDINGS WILL BE CONDUCTED ONLY ON AN INDIVIDUAL BASIS AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS, CONSOLIDATED OR REPRESENTATIVE ACTION.

-Unless we both agree otherwise, the arbitrator may not consolidate more than one person's claims with your claims, and may not otherwise preside over any form of a representative, consolidated or class proceeding.
-If the requirements of this paragraph are found to be unenforceable, then the entirety of this arbitration provision shall be null and void except for the waiver of any right to a jury trial described in the previous paragraph.
+Payment of all filing, administration and arbitrator fees will be governed by the American Arbitration Associationâs ("AAA") rules, except as provided in this section.
+If your total claims seek less than $10,000, we will reimburse you for filing fees you pay to the AAA and will pay arbitratorâs fees, unless the arbitrator determines your claims are frivolous.
+You may choose to have the arbitration conducted by telephone, based on written submissions, or in person.
+The arbitrator's award shall be final and binding and may be entered as a judgment in any court of competent jurisdiction.

-If a dispute arises we strongly encourage you to first contact our Customer Service Department before starting arbitration or filing a claim in small claims court.
+If a dispute arises, we strongly encourage you to first contact our Customer Service Department before starting arbitration or filing a claim in small claims court.
 We value our relationships with our customers and will try to resolve your claims informally and quickly.

-If your dispute is not resolved by Customer Service, before beginning arbitration, you must send written notice describing the claim to the Office of the General Counsel at the following address:
+If your dispute is not resolved by Customer Service, before beginning arbitration, please send written notice describing the claim to the Office of the General Counsel at the following address:

 FULLBEAUTY Brands
-2300 Southeastern Avenue
-Indianapolis, Indiana 46201
+One New York Plaza
+New York, New York 10004
 ATTN: General Counsel
 Email: GeneralCounsel@FBBrands.com

-If the claim has not been resolved within 30 days of sending the notice you may then commence an arbitration proceeding.
-The arbitration will be conducted by the American Arbitration Association (AAA) under its rules, including the AAA's Supplementary Procedures for Consumer-Related Disputes.
-The AAA's rules and forms are available at www.adr.org or by calling 1-800-778-7879.
-Payment of all filing, administration and arbitrator fees will be governed by the AAA's rules.
+If the claim has not been resolved within 30 days of sending the notice, you may then commence an arbitration proceeding.
+The arbitration will be conducted by the AAA under its rules, including the AAA's Supplementary Procedures for Consumer-Related Disputes.
+The AAA's rules and forms are available at www.adr.org or by calling 877-495-4185.

-You may choose to have the arbitration conducted by telephone, based on written submissions, or in person.

-The arbitrator's award shall be final and binding and may be entered as a judgment in any court of competent jurisdiction.
-Any claim or disputes arising out of, related to or connected with the use of the Site must be filed within one (1) year after such claim or cause of action arose or is forever banned.

 **NOTIFYING US OF CLAIMED COPYRIGHT INFRINGEMENT**